How to Install Xrdp Server (Remote Desktop) on Ubuntu 18.04

 Connecting to the Xrdp Server

-If you are a Windows user you can use the default RDP client.
+If you have Windows PC, you can use the default RDP client.
 Type “remote” in the Windows search bar and click on “Remote Desktop Connection”.
 This will open up the RDP client.
 In the computer Field enter the remote server IP address and click “Connect”.

 In the login screen enter your username and password and click “OK”.